 A new frontier for IAMAT scholars

-We were thrilled to award the Stella & George Bryant Travel Medicine Scholarship to two deserving doctors this year.
+We were thrilled to award the Stella & George Bryant Travel Medicine Scholarship to two deserving doctors in 2016.
 The scholarship enabled Weedgina St Vil of Cap-Haïtien, Haiti and Manuel Villalobos of San José, Costa Rica to take a travel medicine short course at the London School of Hygiene and Tropical Medicine (LSHTM) in November.
 Weedgina and Manuel also participated in clinical observation at the Hospital for Tropical Diseases travel clinic.
 We are grateful to Dr. Ron Behrens for organizing the course at LSHTM and making the clinical component possible.

 Meet Weedgina and Manuel

 Manuel and Weedgina are using what they learned to become travel medicine pioneers in Costa Rica and Haiti.
 Both plan to introduce travel medicine to the medical students they teach and in Weedgina’s words: “It’s bigger than that.”
 She sees opportunities to improve care for travellers visiting Haiti and expand travel medicine so Haitian travellers are prepared before going abroad.

 We found out more about their interest in travellers’ health and their plans for travel medicine in their countries.

 Tell us about your work.
 What do you teach at the University of Costa Rica and what common health issues do you see among your patients?